 Some lenders will also reduce the amount you owe on future payments.
 If you pay a double payment this month, they may say you don’t owe anything next month.
 Don’t fall into this trap.
 Lender profits are maximized when you pay the minimum.
 They do this to encourage you to pay less now so that they get more interest in the future.

 Seeing the majority of your student loan payment go to lender profits instead of reducing what you owe can be terribly frustrating.
-The good news is that there are a number of strategies that can be used to make your money go further towards attacking your debt.
+Proactive borrowers can usually find ways to save money on interest without having to spend anything extra.

 Once you understand the lender strategies to maximize profits, you can avoid traps and pay off your student loans as quickly as possible.